josephclaytonhansen/garden/backend/api-reference.md

     - **URL:**
       - `id` (integer, **required**): The ID of the vegetable entry to update.
     - **Body:**
-      - `name` (string, optional): The new name.
       - `rating` (integer, optional): The new rating.
       - `quantity` (integer, optional): The new quantity.
       - `harvestedAt` (date string, optional): The new harvest date.
-      - `vegetableTypeId` (integer, optional): The new vegetable type ID.
+      - `plantId` (integer, optional): The new plant ID.
   - **Response:** The updated Vegetable object.

 - **GET /vegetables/:id**

-  - **Description:** Retrieves details for a specific vegetable entry by ID, including its associated vegetable type.
+  - **Description:** Retrieves details for a specific vegetable entry by ID, including its associated plant.
   - **Parameters:**
     - **URL:**
       - `id` (integer, **required**): The ID of the vegetable entry to retrieve.
-  - **Response:** A Vegetable object with nested VegetableType data.
+  - **Response:** A Vegetable object with nested Plant data.

 - **POST /vegetables/:id/delete**
   - **Description:** Deletes a vegetable entry by ID.